 Program Code 10-543-1

-Nurses are key to health care, working with physicians and serving as caregivers, educators and patient advocates.
-In this program, integrate the art of nursing with bio-psychological courses, and prepare for the national licensing exam to become a registered nurse.
-After licensure, work in a number of settings, including hospitals, clinics and long-term care facilities or on the business side of healthcare.
+Nurses are key to the healthcare team, serving as caregivers, educators and patient advocates.
+Integrate the science and art of nursing to prepare for the national licensing exam to become a registered nurse.
+Licensed nurses may work in hospitals, clinics, long-term care facilities or on the business side of healthcare.

 How Long It Will Take